joyjoyjoy233/ifn619/README.md

-# ifn619
+# IFN 619 Learning Resources
-IFN619 - Data Analytics for Strategic Decision Makers
+This is the learning resources for IFN619 - Data Analytics for Strategic Decision Makers